WIPACrepo/vagrant-i3live/README.md

     vagrant ssh # if you didn't already do it

-This step will be automated later on, but for now you need to install scipy manually (note: installing this module can take up to half an hour)
+This step will be automated later on, but for now you need to install scipy manually (note: installing this module can take 15-45 minutes)

     pip install scipy==0.14.0